IvanVergiliev/neural-js/README.md

 Handwritten digit recognition in JavaScript using Convolutional Neural Networks

 To install and run the server:

     git clone git@github.com:IvanVergiliev/neural-js.git
     cd neural-js
     # Install GraphicsMagick (http://www.graphicsmagick.org).
-On OS X, you can do 'brew install gm', if you're using brew.
+On OS X, you can do 'brew install gm' if you're using brew.
     npm install
     make
     node main.js